World Achva Association

-The World Achva Association (אחווה) is an Orthodox Jewish secret society, which was founded in 1895 and aims to mutual assistance and real existence of the Mitzvah "Love your neighbor as yourself".

-The world head bureau is located in Jerusalem from the association establishment to the present.
+The World Achva Association (אחווה) is an international Orthodox Jewish fraternity or secret society.
+It was founded in 1895 to provide mutual assistance and the real existence of the Mitzvah or "Love your neighbor as yourself".
+Its world headquarters is located in Jerusalem from the association's establishment to the present.

-Establishment and goals
+History

-First Bureau of the Association was founded in Jerusalem to unify with Israel, develop the education, improve the morals of the people and help the needy.
-Among other things, requested the Association to help friends, called "Brothers," on the one hand they are very moral but on the other financially weak.
-Help included assistance in finding jobs, and providing credit.
+The first bureau of The World Achva Association was founded in Jerusalem to unify with Israel, develop the education, improve the morals of the people, and help the needy.
+The association to help friends, called "brothers", who are moral but financially weak.
+The association helped the brothers find jobs and provided credit.

-Fraternity brothers are divided into four different levels, ranging from 'trainees' are "following siblings learn the theory of brotherhood" to 'educate' they "There are those who go to the fraternity of complete self-forgetfulness.
-They have no calculates interest on themselves when they give their hands brotherhood, not later, not any time any day, but always they feel only the second and always are willing to give themselves and dedicate themselves for the other. few are unique individuals but this fraternity Hasmonean. role of these brotherhood serve as a symbol to others and play are without intention special role of educators".

-Association Activity

 After the establishment of the branch in Jerusalem, opened branches in Jaffa, Tel Aviv, Safed, Tiberias, Hebron, Petah Tikva, Haifa, New York City and London.
 In recent decades, the association activity in Israel almost completely diminished and most of the activities currently being branches in Australia, England, Argentina, United States, Brazil, South Africa, France and Canada.

+Fraternity brothers are divided into four different levels.